Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Djúpavík at Strandir

-The latter Herring boom started in 1934 and a big state-of-the-art herring factory - the biggest herring factory and the biggest concrete building in Iceland at that time - was opened in 1935 and operated for around 20 years.
-I have heard that around 500 people were living and working here at some point making this remote area of Iceland come very much alive for a time being!
+The latter Herring boom started in 1934, and a big state-of-the-art herring factory - the biggest herring factory and the biggest concrete building in Iceland at that time - was opened in 1935 and operated for around 20 years.

-Djúpavíkurfoss waterfall at Djúpavík at Strandir
+Djúpavíkurfoss waterfall at Djúpavík in Strandir

-People left Djúpavík turning this former vibrant community into a ghost village, as it were, until 1985.
-Here the old concrete factory from the latter boom stood deserted for 30 years.
+People left Djúpavík, turning this former vibrant community into a ghost village, as it were, until 1985.
+Here, the old concrete factory from the latter boom stood deserted for 30 years.

-Now you will find a hotel at Djúpavík named after the cove, Hotel Djúpavík, which operates all year round.
-The hotel is located in the former quarters of the female workers in the herring salting factory.
 During your visit to Strandir, you can pop in there for a meal at the restaurant or have a cup of coffee and say "hi" if you are feeling alone in this remote part of Iceland.

 In one part of the old factory, you can visit a photographic exhibition.
-I can tell you that there is something so eerie about visiting this exhibition and looking through the bars into the old deserted factory.
+I can tell you that there is something so eerie about visiting this exhibition and looking through the bars into the old, deserted factory.

 Djúpavík at Strandir

-Three large silos are located next to the abandoned factory.
-My husband insisted on climbing the stairs leading to the top of one of the silos, but I settled for looking through one of the outlets of it.
-Do be careful though while visiting the factory and the silos!
+My husband insisted on climbing the stairs to the top of one of the silos, but I settled for looking through one of its outlets.
+Do be careful, though, while visiting the factory and the silos!

 Djúpavík at Strandir

-In 2016 scenes from the American superhero film Justice League with Ben Affleck and Jason Momoa (remember Khal Drogo in Game of Thrones) were filmed here at Djúpavík, making this remote place come alive again for a while.
-During the week of the filming, there were some 350 people at Djúpavík!
+In 2016, scenes from the American superhero film Justice League, starring Ben Affleck and Jason Momoa (remember Khal Drogo in Game of Thrones), were filmed here at Djúpavík, bringing this remote place back to life for a while.

-In this scarcely populated area, you could see three helicopters and five private jets plus around 200 camper vans, carrying and accommodating the actors and the crew.
+In this scarcely populated area, you could see three helicopters and five private jets, plus around 200 camper vans, carrying and accommodating the actors and the crew.

-And back in 1977 the Icelandic horror film Blóðrautt sólarlag - Crimson sunset was filmed here in the factory.
+And back in 1977, the Icelandic horror film Blóðrautt sólarlag - Crimson sunset was filmed here in the factory.
 I remembered scenes from that film too well during my visit to the factory, which made my blood curl ;)

 Behind the factory by the shore, you will find an old shipwreck rusting away - it is the cargo and passenger ship Suðurland.
 It was used as sleeping quarters for the workers.